Copy from dataframes

 Arrow tables

-You can utilize an existing in-memory PyArrow table to copy data directly into Kuzu (in fact, the Polars DataFrame example above also leverages scanning from PyArrow tables under the hood).
+You can utilize an existing in-memory PyArrow table to copy data directly into Kuzu.
+Internally, the Polars dataframe example above also leverages scanning from PyArrow tables.

 import kuzuimport pyarrow as pa